-There are several obvious ways to prevent emails from going to spam.
+There are several obvious ways to prevent emails from getting into spam.
 First, act organically.
-If you grow your email lists organically, your chances of being flagged as spam are low.
+If you grow your email lists organically, your chances of being flagged as email spam are low.
 Second, be engaging.
 If you create engaging, personalized messages and send them one by one, your mail will never be blocked.
-These are two major practices marketers and SDRs should keep in mind if they don’t want to constantly wrack their brains by thinking, “Why are my emails going to spam?”
+These are two major practices marketers, and SDRs should keep in mind if they don’t want to constantly wrack their brains 🧠 by thinking, “Why are my emails ending up in spam?”

 Email service providers (ESP) provide senders not only with a domain name and inbox but also with a wide array of features for protecting their mail from spam, managing their cold email blasts, and so on.
-Probably, that’s the reason why the first thought that occurs to many when they run into spam issues is ‘my emails are going to spam because there’s something wrong with my ESP.’
+Probably, that’s the reason why the first thought that occurs to many when they run into spam issues is ‘my emails end up in spam folders because there’s something wrong with my ESP.’
 In reality, it’s not like that at all.

 Why do emails go to spam?
 Basics

-If you see your email going to spam and don’t want this anymore, here are three essentials:
+If your mail goes to spam and you don’t want this anymore, here are three essentials:

 “For the Who aspect of email deliverability, it is also crucial how you maintain that email list afterward,” explains Mike.
 “It is important because of how ESPs are judging whether to accept your mail or not.”